-“The previous squares are exactly what they were when I first started off—the same 100 tiles and the same distribution,” Cree says.
-"That’s something pretty neat about the game.
+“The previous squares are exactly what they were when I first started off—the same 100 tiles and the same distribution,” Cree said.
+“That’s something pretty neat about the game.
 It hasn’t changed one iota and it’s still popular.”

-Still, there are crazy variations that people play, including one called Clabbers.
-“That’s the anagram of Scrabble,” Cree says.
-"You can play words in any order you want to and play the letters in any order you want to as long as the letters can make an anagram of a word.”
+Still, there are variations that people play, including one called Clabbers.
+“That’s the anagram of Scrabble,” Cree said.
+“You can play words in any order you want to and play the letters in any order you want to as long as the letters can make an anagram of a word.”

-"There was some controversy [recently] over whether or not—given how much the nature of the game has changed based on the expansion of its playing lexicon in the 60 years that the game has existed—we should still be playing with the same tile values as they get increasingly out of whack compared to the original statistics on which they were based," Chew says.
-"To be specific, there was a major change in the strategy in the game when the word qat was introduced, I think in the 1980s, and more recently, when the word qi was introduced.
+Chew told Mental Floss in 2014 that “there was some controversy [recently] over whether or not—given how much the nature of the game has changed based on the expansion of its playing lexicon in the 60 years that the game has existed—we should still be playing with the same tile values as they get increasingly out of whack compared to the original statistics on which they were based.
+To be specific, there was a major change in the strategy in the game when the word qat was introduced, I think in the 1980s, and more recently, when the word qi was introduced.
 Playing the game before you had either of these words as options, if you got the Q, you were pretty much stuck with it until you got a U. And even then, you weren’t sure you could score a lot with it.
 So we would think that whoever got the Q on average was going to get 10 or fewer points in their game.
 Now the Q is a much less negative tile to hold on to, so there are some people who think it should be worth 8 points instead of 10 points.”